eqNj/eqN-PD2-Filter/README.md

 ![Upgrade Weapon](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)

 All unique and set items always show in any of these filters, though only mid-to-high tier unique and set items will notify depending on the selected filter.
 All runes will always show and notify unless using the SuperStrict filter, in which case all runes will still show but only tier 15+ runes will notify.
-Flawless gems show and notify in all filter versions.
+Flawless gems still show in all filter versions.

 All elite tier non-magic (white) items are set to always show at higher levels, with a small exception only for class items that lack +3 to a useful skill.
 (Relaxed Filter)